microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 Note that the `GitBash` shell installed by Git on Windows already has GPG installed, so there is no need to install GPG separately.

+Please also make sure to set email in git config (git config --global user.email "MY_NAME@example.com") which should be the same email linked to the PGP Key.

 If you have previously committed changes that were not signed follow [these steps](https://dev.to/jrushlow/oops-i-forgot-to-sign-my-commit-from-last-monday-2jke) to sign them retroactively after setting up your GPG key as described in the